-How much weight do quitters gain?
+How much weight do people who stop smoking gain?

-A recent systematic review and meta-analysis showed that, on average, smokers gain about 4.7kg during the first year of continuous abstinence.1 However, the standard deviation is very large (4.7kg) meaning a prediction of average weight gain will be wrong for most smokers.
-Around a quarter of smokers will gain less than a kilogram or lose weight on stopping, while another quarter will gain over 8kg.
+A recent systematic review and meta-analysis showed that, on average, people who stop smoking gain about 4.7kg during the first year of continuous abstinence.1 However, the standard deviation is very large (4.7kg) meaning a prediction of average weight gain will be wrong for most people.
+Around a quarter of people who smoke will gain less than a kilogram or lose weight on stopping, while another quarter will gain over 8kg.

-The meta-analysis showed that mean weight gain is rapid in the first three months; about 1kg per month, but the rate of gain slows down (although cohort studies show that it outstrips weight gain of continuing smokers for several years after stopping smoking).
-These studies show that mean weight gain of clinic-treated abstinent smokers is about 7kg more than continuing smokers.^{2,3} Some have suggested that weight gain is temporary, but this is derived from cross-sectional studies and cohort studies show no evidence of this.
+The meta-analysis showed that mean weight gain is rapid in the first three months; about 1kg per month, but the rate of gain slows down (although cohort studies show that it outstrips weight gain of people who continue to smoke for several years after stopping smoking).
+These studies show that mean weight gain of clinic-treated people who stop smoking is about 7kg more than people who continue to smoke.^{2,3} Some have suggested that weight gain is temporary, but this is derived from cross-sectional studies and cohort studies show no evidence of this.

-Most smokers make repeated attempts to stop smoking before achieving permanent abstinence and there is a concern that repeated periods of abstinence could lead to incremental weight gain.
-Available data suggest this does not happen and that resumption of smoking leads to loss of weight,^{2,3} but data are insufficient to be totally reassuring.
+Most people who smoke make repeated attempts to stop smoking before achieving permanent abstinence and there is a concern that repeated periods of abstinence could lead to incremental weight gain.
+Available data suggest this does not happen and that resumption of smoking leads to loss of weight,^{2,3} but data is insufficient to be totally reassuring.